ukhsa-collaboration/UKPID/README.md

 #### Prettier

 [Prettier](https://prettier.io) is installed and configured to enforce an opinionated code standard for JS, CSS, JSON and Markdown files in this project.
-You should ensure Pint is run before you make a commit.
+You should ensure Prettier is run before you make a commit.

 PhpStorm is configured to run Prettier on save and on reformat.
 You should configure PhpStorm to use the node.js interpreter provided by Docker for this project (Settings/Preferences > Languages > node.js > Node Interpreter: In the